How to Use Auto Reframe in Premiere Pro

 How to Adjust the Size of Your Graphics

-Now let’s go to the Edit panel to see more of our video sequence.
-Now depending on your project, you might still need to do a bit of editing (such as the text graphics shown below).
+Now let’s go to the Edit panel to see more details of our video sequence.
+Now depending on your project, you might need to do a bit of editing (such as the text graphics shown below).
 However you’ll notice that it has reframed all of our footage to be centered.

 need to edit text graphicneed to edit text graphicneed to edit text graphic